 Should I wear gloves or just wash my hands to keep them clean?
 In many situations, hand washing alone is not enough to keep the hands clean.
 For this reason, wearing gloves is recommended because they provide an extra layer of protection that can prevent dirt, bacteria, and harmful substances from reaching the hands in the first place.

-Wearing Gloves vs Hand Washing – A comparison within 3 Different Industries
+Wearing Gloves vs Hand Washing In Different Niches

 For those who choose gloves, it’s important to keep in mind which type are best in keeping hands the cleanest and most protected.
 In all three examples below, nitrile-based hand protection is recommended for use for reasons that are explained within this article.